Alexanst54/Destiny-Exotic-Report/README.md

 A web project to track Destiny 2 exotic mission progress, inspired by Destiny Raid Report.

 ## Project Status
-🚧 Project under development 🚧
+🚧 In development 🚧

-## Features (planned)
+## Main Features
-- Search for a Destiny 2 player
-- View completed and uncompleted exotic missions
+- Display the full list of exotic missions (name, year/season, location, reward)
-- Detailed stats for each exotic mission
+- Checkboxes to track your progress, saved locally
-- Clean and modern web interface
+- Modern and responsive interface

-## Roadmap
+## Upcoming Features
+- Filters and sorting
+- Player search (Bungie.net API)
+- Detailed stats per mission
+- Export/Import progress
-See `roadmap.md` for detailed project steps and future features.
+- See `roadmap.md` for more details

+## Patch Notes
+See `patch-notes.md` for the version history.

+---

+Project by Alexis Anstett.